usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `252da99c4ef3e11277a0ea8bb6552311`
 - :material-text: **Run description:** The notion of relevance was imbibed from the kickoff call.
 Next documents were retrieved using Indri.
 These documents were clustered.
 One, arbitrarily chosen document from each cluster was reviewed for responsiveness.
-The cluster whose representative was judged responsive by TA, was chosen as a responsive cluster. probability = 1/rank
+The cluster whose representative was judged responsive by TA, was chosen as a responsive cluster.

 ---
 #### ISIFUSAM